jackdwalker/Portfolio/README.md

 ## Short Answer Q & A:

 ### 1. Describe key events that led to the development of the internet from the 1980s to today
+ARPAnet (Advanced Research Projects Agency) goverment network - J.C.R.
+Licklider - network of computers that could talk to one another > 1971 Ray Thomlinson email @ to tell name and host name apart > Vinton Cerf TCP/IP > 80s scientists used > 90s world wide take off Tim Berners 1991 invented WWW.
+Erwise 1992 first GUI, Mosiac 1993 popularised
 ### 2. Define and describe the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers
+Each device has IP, connect to ISP (middle man to internet backbone).
+Servers have domain names because IP addresses aren't exactly easy to memorise.
+Packets and the candy wrapper.
+Browsers are used to call on IPs and for server contents based on URL
 ### 3. Reflect on one aspect of the development of internet technologies and how it has contributed to the world today